giriaryan694-a11y/winfibruter/README.md

 - Uses **PyWiFi**’s `connect()` method — no monitor mode or packet injection needed.
 - Works on **internal Wi-Fi chips** that support standard connection attempts.
 - WPA2-PSK only; WPA3 not supported.
+- 🪟 **Recommended to use on Windows for best compatibility and reliability**

 ---